ashish-shr/100-Days-of-CPP-Programming/Day_7_Input_Output_in_C++/Input_Output_in_C++.md

 ## Output stream

 - It is the flow of bytes from main memory to output device.
-- It consists object like 'cout', 'cerr', and 'clog' of.
+- It consists of object like 'cout', 'cerr', and 'clog'.
 - Screen is used for standard output.

 ## iostream header